utshomax/postman-docs/src/pages/docs/introduction/overview.md

 ## Monitoring your API

 Postman Monitors give you continuous visibility into the health and performance of your APIs.
 Monitors enable you to run API test scripts, chain together multiple requests, and validate critical API flows.
 A Monitor runs a series of requests from the Postman cloud on a schedule you set.
-To learn more about using Monitors, see [monitoring your APIs](/docs/monitoring-your-api/intro-monitors/).
+To learn more about using Monitors, see [Monitoring your APIs](/docs/monitoring-your-api/intro-monitors/).

 ## API Governance and API Security